-Prerequisite: Completion of all required Teacher Education courses; cumulative 2.75 GPA; major field 3.00 GPA; admission into the Teacher Education Program.
+Prerequisites: Completion of all required Teacher Education courses; cumulative 2.75 GPA; major field 3.00 GPA; admission into the Teacher Education Program.

-Fourteen consecutive weeks of full-time participation in an elementary, middle, or secondary school is conducted under the direction of a master teacher.
+Seventy days of full-time participation in an elementary, middle, or secondary school is conducted under the direction of a master teacher.
 Activities progress through observation and assistance with individuals and/or small groups of students, and includes a significant amount of time where the pre-service teacher assumes full responsibility for the cooperating teacher's class and curriculum.
-For secondary teachers, joint responsibility for supervision is assumed by the Teacher Education and content area personnel.
-Student Teaching fee of \$600.

-EDU470A=Elementary (1-6), EDU470B=Special Education (LBSI K-12, EDU470C=Middle Grades, EDU470D=Secondary (6-12), EDU470E=Vocal Music (K-12),.
+A Student Teaching fee applies to the course.
+EDU470A=Elementary (1-6), EDU470B=Special Education (LBSI K-21), EDU470C=Middle Grades, EDU470D=Secondary (6-12), EDU470E=Vocal Music (K-12).